On the Trail of the Golden Owl

 On The Trail Of The Golden Owl (Sur la trace de la chouette d'or) is a French armchair treasure hunt book created by communications expert Régis Hauser under the pseudonym "Max Valentin" and illustrated by artist Michel Becker.
-The book was first published in 1993.
-It provides clues to the location of a buried statuette of an owl, created by Becker.
+Launched in 1993, the statue was discovered on October 3, 2024, making it the second longest treasure hunt ever organized (after The Secret).
+The Chouette d'Or was the longest running treasure hunt with a single prize, while 3 of the Secret's 12 prizes have been found.